Soldier’s sham marriage conviction exposes immigration fraud ring in military

 Asane paid thousands of dollars to soldiers for their assistance in the scams.
 One soldier demanded $3,600 to take part in a fake marriage, while another soldier was paid a $2,000 finder’s fee for recruiting a soldier willing to marry, prosecutors said.

-The fraud ring seemed to specialize in Ghanaians who’d entered on legal visas but never left, becoming illegal immigrants when their visas expired.
+The fraud ring seemed to specialize in Ghanaians who’d entered on legal visas but never left, becoming undocumented immigrants when their visas expired.
 Among them was Asane’s brother, according to court documents.

 In Asane’s case, prosecutors said he even had his actual girlfriend be one of the witnesses at his sham marriage.